Early Years Foundation Stage (EYFS)

 Children in Year One and Year Two follow the 2014 National Curriculum which includes English, Maths, Science, Art & Design, Computing, Design Technology, Geography, History, Music, PE and Science.
 In addition to these subjects we teach Personal, Social & Health Education (PSHE) and RE.
 Our topic planning is based upon this curriculum and ensures coverage and progression throughout the school.
 The spiritual. moral, social and cultural development of our children and their understanding of the core values of our society are woven through the curriculum.

 Most subjects are taught through exciting topics which vary in length between one, two, tree or four weeks.
 Some topics have a greater focus on particular subjects while other will revisit and reinforce key skills or knowledge.
-Other subjects such as English, Maths, Science, Computing, PE and PSHE are taught over a half-term.
+Other subjects such as English, Maths, Science, Computing, PE, PSHE and RE are taught over a half-term.